- Theo Manschreck, MD

 Delusional disorder is characterized in DSM-5 as the presence of one or more delusions for a month or longer in a person who, except for the delusions and their behavioral ramifications, does not appear odd and is not functionally impaired .
 Prominent hallucinations and other psychotic or marked mood symptoms are absent.
 Nonprominent hallucinations and odd behaviors related to the delusional theme may be present.

-Delusional disorder is not well studied relative to other psychotic disorders, such as schizophrenia and bipolar disorder.
-Much of the information in the sections on epidemiology, course, and treatment are drawn from small samples or based on clinical experience.
+Delusional disorder is not well studied relative to other psychotic disorders, such as schizophrenia.
+Much of the information in the sections on epidemiology, course, and treatment is drawn from small samples or based on clinical experience.
 Longitudinal and population-based studies are needed to better characterize the disorder, and clinical trials are needed to identify effective treatments.